Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Experimental Setup

 \textbf{RQ2: How does each component affect and contribute to the effectiveness of \textit{Aries}?}

-\textbf{Subject datasets and DNN models.} Table \ref{tab:data_model} presents the details of used datasets and models.
-CIFAR-10 \cite{krizhevsky2009learning} is a 10-class dataset of color images, e.g., airplanes and birds.
-For this dataset, we build two models, ResNet20 \cite{7780459} and VGG16 \cite{simonyan2014very}.
-Tiny-ImageNet \cite{le2015tiny} is a more complex dataset that contains 200 image categories, e.g., goldfish and monarch.
-For this dataset, we build two models, ResNet101 and DenseNet121.
+\textbf{Subject datasets and DNN models.} Table~\ref{tab:data_model} presents the details of datasets and models.
+CIFAR-10~\cite{krizhevsky2009learning} is a 10-class dataset of color images, e.g., airplanes and birds.
+For this dataset, we build two models, ResNet20~\cite{7780459} and VGG16~\cite{simonyan2014very}.
+Tiny-ImageNet~\cite{le2015tiny} is a more complex dataset that contains 200 image categories, e.g., goldfish and monarch.
+For this dataset, we use ResNet101 and DenseNet121.
 In our experiments, we take the original test data for the decision boundary analysis to estimate the accuracy of new data.

-For the new unlabeled data preparation, we directly use the popular natural robustness benchmark dataset \cite{hendrycks2019benchmarking} for our experiments.
+For the new unlabeled data preparation, we directly use the popular natural robustness benchmark dataset~\cite{hendrycks2019benchmarking} for our experiments.
 This benchmark provides two datasets, CIFAR-10-C and Tiny-ImageNet-C, that are generated by adding common corruptions and perturbations into the original test data, e.g., by increasing the brightness of the image.
-It is widely used for evaluating the model performance on distribution shifted data (unseen data).
-Besides, a recent study \cite{hu2022empirical} also demonstrates that these kinds of corrupted data can be regarded as the out-of-distribution data, because the distance between these data and the original test data is farther than the distance between the real out-of-distribution data and the original test data.
-In our evaluation, we collect 13 common types of sets that CIFAR-10 and Tiny-ImageNet both include.
-Table \ref{tab:data_transformation} introduces the details of each set.
+It is widely used for evaluating the model performance on distribution-shifted data (unseen data).
+Besides, a recent study~\cite{hu2022empirical} also demonstrates that these kinds of corrupted data can be regarded as out-of-distribution data, because the distance between these data and the original test data is farther than the distance between the real out-of-distribution data and the original test data.
+In our evaluation, we collect 13 common types that CIFAR-10 and Tiny-ImageNet both include, shown in Table~\ref{tab:data_transformation}.